 If You Already Have a Contractors License From Another State or Country

-CSLB has formal reciprocity agreements with the contractor licensing agencies of Arizona, Louisiana.
-Nevada and Utah.
+CSLB has formal reciprocity agreements with the contractor licensing agencies of Arizona, Louisiana, and Nevada.
 Because the Board believes reciprocity among respective licensing programs is a valuable benefit, it offers reciprocity in specified classifications where the scopes of practice and licensing requirements are either identical or fundamentally indistinguishable in each state.

-The following reciprocity requirements are the same for all four states:
+The following reciprocity requirements are the same for all three states:

 - The contractor must be applying for a license in a classification that appears on that state's Reciprocal Classifications List;